farinavito/Lex-2/README.md

 	   The sender will get back the deposit if he/she fulfills his/her obligations in the agreement.
 	2) Now the agreement is activated.
 The sender needs to fulfill his/her obligations in the agreement by sending the right amount of money in the correct time period.
 Otherwise, he/she will loose the deposit.
 	3) The receiver can check if the agreement was breached by calling wasContractBreached function.
 He/She will received the deposit in the case of a breach.
-	4) once the sender sends the agreed amount, the contract will be terminated and he/she will be able to retrieve his/her deposit.
+	4) Once the sender sends the agreed amount, the contract will be terminated and he/she will be able to retrieve his/her deposit.
 	5) The sender and receiver can withdraw the money that belongs to them by calling a withdraw function.

 ------------------------------------------------------------------